-MG Majestor vs Toyota Fortuner top variants: Which offers more value?
+MG Majestor vs Toyota Fortuner: Whose top trim offers better value?

 By Uday Singh

-MG Motor has fully revealed the Majestor in India, set to take over the flagship SUV crown from the Gloster upon launch.
+The new MG Majestor replaces the Gloster as the brand’s flagship ICE-powered model.
 The Majestor is not only larger, but it also has a significantly expanded feature list.
-On the other hand stands the ever-popular Toyota Fortuner, a name that has built a cult-like reputation in the premium SUV space over the years.
-The discontinuation of the Ford Endeavour in 2021 has further narrowed choices for buyers in this segment.
-All of this makes for a compelling matchup in our comparison series, where the newest entrant goes up against the venerable Japanese off-roader.
+On the other hand stands the Toyota Fortuner, a name that has built a cult-like reputation in the premium SUV space over the years; the discontinuation of the Ford Endeavour in 2021 has further narrowed options for buyers in this segment.
+All of this makes for a compelling matchup in our top trim comparison series, where the newest entrant goes up against the venerable Japanese off-roader.

 MG Majestor vs Toyota Fortuner: Powertrain specs

-MG Majestor vs Toyota Fortuner: Engine and gearbox
+MG Majestor vs Toyota Fortuner powertrain specs compared

 Cylinder count44